gregbartels/gregbartels/README.md

 - 👋 Hi, I’m @gregbartels
 - 👀 I’m interested in ...
-HAM RADIO, coding and learn to programm everty day
+HAM RADIO, coding and learn to program everty day
 - 🌱 I’m currently learning ... python
 - 💞️ I’m looking to collaborate on ... python projects
 - 📫 How to reach me ...